 We’re expecting an absolutely gorgeous summer and there’s no better time to experience Buffalo using my personal favorite mode of transportation – bicycle!
-With the launch of the Independent Health-sponsored Reddy Bikeshare program last year, visitors and residents are finding a new method of traversing our fair city.
+With the launch of the Independent Health-sponsored Reddy Bikeshare program in recent years, visitors and residents are finding a new method of traversing our fair city.
 On two wheels, you get to soak in each neighborhood you pass through at street level and at a slower pace than by bus, rail or car.
 With unique destinations around each Reddy bike rack, you’ll be thankful for the stop-and-go convenience of the cycles.
 If you’re wondering how to get started using Reddy Bikeshare, use this handy guide to get rollin’.

 First Things First